ianfisk/dotfiles/tips.md

 - `git reset --hard` - Reset all changes to tracked files AND delete all new, untracked files.
 Resets the world back to the last commit (or a specified commit)

+- `git reset --soft HEAD~1` - Reset HEAD back one commit while keeping the changes of the commit.

 - `git show <commit hash>` - Show a commit's changes in the terminal.

 - `git rebase -i HEAD~5` - Interactively rebase the last 5 commits to, say, squash a temporary commit into another one before pushing to the remote.